 If we applied this formula to the number “9.134” it would return “9.1” in the cell.
-If you want to return to two decimal places, you’d enter “2” instead, and so forth for any number of decimal places.
+If you want Google Sheets to round to 2 decimal places, use “2” instead, and so forth for any number of decimal places.

 One of the interesting things this function can do is it can round to 10s, 100s, and so on if you use negative place value.
 For example:

 This function rounds to the nearest 10s, which would round down and return the number 10.
 The following example demonstrates how Google Sheets rounds to decimal points with both positive and negative places settings:

 How To Round Up in Google Sheets and How To Round Down in Google Sheets